2019 Cleveland Browns season: 2019 NFL draft

+Cleveland traded their first-round pick (17th), a third-round pick previously acquired from New England (95th), guard Kevin Zeitler and safety Jabrill Peppers to New York in exchange for wide receiver Odell Beckham Jr. and defensive end Olivier Vernon.

 Undrafted free agents

 Uniform changes

 On September 4, the Browns announced that they would use their brown "color rush" uniforms, which they debuted in 2018, as their primary home uniforms for 2019, wearing them for six home games.
 These uniforms feature dark brown jerseys with orange numbers and orange stripes, and dark brown pants with the same orange stripes.